black-parrot-sdk/bp-linux/README.md

 **default login:** user="root", password=""

 ### Build Steps
-The build order is [Buildroot -> sysroot generation -> Linux -> OpenSBI], so each step can be done seperately in the following order:
+The build order is [Buildroot -> Linux -> OpenSBI], so each step can be done seperately in the following order:
 ```
 make buildroot
 make sysroot [WITH_SHELL=<path_to_sh_script>]